klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/FromInjectionToHijacking/readme.md

 Let's test it out.
 For the scope of this post, we will use a very simple piece of code to test out our hypothesis.
 The code might slightly change based on the function we want to overwrite, but it's always very simple.
-In case we want to overwrite the `UuidCreateNil` API, the code will be like the following:
+In case we want to overwrite the `UuidToStringW` API, the code will be like the following:

 ```cpp
 #ifndef _AMD64_